MAT 300: Introduction and What to Expect

 • Homework: These assignments explore topics or concepts more deeply.
 We’ll have about three.

 • Competition Assignments: We’ll learn regression by doing regression.
-We have six assignments associated with a modeling competition on Door Dash delivery times.
+We have six assignments associated with a modeling competition on rental times for bicycles in a city bike share program.

-• Project: A final course project spanning our last three weeks together.
+• Project: A final course project spanning our last several weeks together.

 Competition?